Sahanduiuc/twitter-sentiment-analysis-5/README.md

 # Important points for marker

-I use GloVe Twitter word embeddings, which can be found here: https://nlp.stanford.edu/projects/glove/
+I use word2vec Twitter embeddings, pretrained on 400m tweets, which can be found here: https://www.fredericgodin.com/software/

-I used the download: glove.twitter.27B.zip

-Unfortunately I have to use python 2.
-I am having issues with python 3 on my computer.

-I use ```scattertext``` inside ```utils.py```.
-If you don't have this downloaded, then please download it using ```pip install scattertext```.
-(It's very quick!)
+This is in python 2.

 # Files in repo

 Here are some descriptions of the other files and folders in the submission:

-* ```feature_generation.py``` -- this includes the Features class which I use to construct the features to train the classifiers on, and the features to test the models on.
-A Features instance is created, and features are added by doing something like Features().AddBigrams, or Features.AddLexicons(...).
-This can be seen in action when I train the models in the appropriate section of ```classification.py```.
+* ```feature_generation.py``` -- this includes the `Features` class which I use to construct the features to train the classifiers on, and the features to test the models on.
+A Features instance is created, and features are added by doing something like Features.AddBigrams, or Features.AddLexicons(...), or Features.AddEmbeddings(...).
+This can be seen in action in the `create_features` method in ```classification.py```.

 * ```preprocess.py``` -- this includes all of the preprocessing methods.
-In the main classification.py file I pass the preprocess_pipeline() method to the data, which can be found in this file.

-* ```utils.py``` -- this includes various methods that are used in feature_generation.py.
-These will most likely not be initiated when you run my code, as they are used before objects have been pickled.
-(I have provided pickled objects, as explained below.)

-* ```pickled_data``` directory -- this includes a number of serialised objects that took 15 minutes or more to create.
-These are the positive and negative lexicons sparse matrix from the training set, the glove embeddings for the training set, and some other objects.
-I read these in at the beginning of the ```classification.py``` file.
+This is used in the original report, but is no longer in the code.

+* ```create_embeddings.py``` -- this is used to create the feature vectors on my data from the loaded word embeddings, with the results being pickled as `pickled_data/data_embeddings.pkl`, which is a dictionary with keys as filenames (i.e. training or testing data), and values as the feature vectors.
+The feature generation makes use of these pickled embeddings to add word embeddings as features in the classifier.

+* ```pickled_data``` directory -- this includes:
+  *  kwkww

 ## ```classification.py```